Choosing the Right SurveyDo I need a Homebuyer report or a 'full structural' Building Survey?

 Choosing the right survey

-A lender’s valuation is usually required when you are buying a home.
+Picking the right survey for the property you’re buying can be a little confusing.
+A lender’s valuation is usually required when you are buying a home and is sometimes (mistakenly) referred to as a mortgage survey.
 But this is NOT a survey.
 It’s a limited check on the home that your mortgage lender carries out to ensure it’s worth the money they’re lending you.

 There may be problems in the property that would cost a huge amount to put right – and they won’t appear in the valuation report.
 This is why it’s really important you have a survey before you buy your home.
 An RICS chartered surveyor is fully qualified to carry out a survey.